-Micron, Samsung and Hynix are leading the efforts backed by the Hybrid Memory Cube Consortium (HMC).
+Micron, Samsung and Hynix are leading the technology development efforts backed by the Hybrid Memory Cube Consortium (HMC).
 The technology, called a Hybrid Memory Cube, will stack multiple volatile memory dies on top of a DRAM controller.

 The DRAM is connected to the controller by way of the relatively new silicon VIA (Vertical Interconnect Access) technology, a method of passing an electrical wire vertically through a silicon wafer.